 I’d recommend going the extra mile.
 Do a big clean before you leave, take out the rubbish, and perhaps leave a thank you gift or note when you go.
 If you really enjoyed it, there’s a chance of future stays if you do a good job on the first one!

-Once you’ve completed a house sit you can request a review from the owners.
+Once you’ve completed your house sit you can request a review from the owners.
 The more great reviews you have, the easier it will be to secure your next assignment.

 House sitting offers the freedom to travel the world, while cutting accommodation costs.
 Assuming you love animals too, it’s a great experience!
-I’m looking forward to completing more assignments around the world… maybe one of those stunning villas with a pool next time?
+I’m looking forward to completing more assignments around the world… maybe a cat sitting job in one of those stunning villas with a pool next time?

 Enjoyed this blog?
 Pin it…